Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1. WebApp signs-in users with Microsoft Identity (OIDC)/1.3. with work and school or personal accounts/README.md

 You can also learn from the [1.
 WebApp signs-in users with Microsoft Identity (OIDC) / in my org/](../1.1.%20in%20my%20org) step of the tutorial if you are interested in this use case

+## Toubleshooting

+### known issue on iOS 12

+ASP.NET core applications create session cookies that represent the identity of the caller.
+Some Safari users using iOS 12 had issues which are described in [ASP.NET Core #4467](https://github.com/aspnet/AspNetCore/issues/4647) and the Web kit bugs database [Bug 188165 - iOS 12 Safari breaks ASP.NET Core 2.1 OIDC authentication](https://bugs.webkit.org/show_bug.cgi?id=188165).

+If your web site needs to be accessed from users using iOS 12, you probably want to disable the SameSite protection, but also ensure that state changes are protected with CSRF anti-forgery mecanism.
+See the how to fix section of [Microsoft Security Advisory: iOS12 breaks social, WSFed and OIDC logins #4647](https://github.com/aspnet/AspNetCore/issues/4647)

 ## About The code

 This sample shows how to use the OpenID Connect ASP.NET Core middleware to sign in users from a single Azure AD tenant.
 The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app, and the URL of the Azure AD tenant where the app is registered.
 These values are  read from the `appsettings.json` file.
 The middleware takes care of: